mjhea0/meteor-in-action/readme.md

 With that, let's start building …

-> Please note: This tutorial uses Meteor version `0.6.0`
+> Please note: This tutorial uses Meteor version `0.7.0.1` - which, as of writing, is the latest version

 ## Setup a Project